FAQs

 We recommend this mesh in parts of Scotland where Midges are present and other parts of the UK where potentially smaller insects can be found.

-Please note - genuine Midge mesh is 30 x 20 - anything less e.g. 20 x 20 or 18 x 16 will not keep midges out
+Please note - genuine Midge mesh is 30 x 20 - anything less e.g. 20 x 20 or 18 x 16 will not keep midges outCan your screens be fitted to the outside of a building?

-Yes - all of our screens have powder coated aluminium frames and weatherproof mesh and fixings so they can be fitted internally or externally.
+Yes - all our screens have powder coated aluminium frames and weatherproof mesh and fixings so they can be fitted internally or externally.

 How do I measure?